 The term "domestic manufacture" generally refers to goods produced within a specific country or a defined region.
 For businesses in the United States, this typically means products made right here in the U.S., its outlying areas, or sometimes, including Canada due to close economic ties and trade agreements.
 This geographical definition is important because it sets the stage for understanding labor laws, material sourcing, and regulatory compliance that apply to the manufacturing process.
 Knowing where your fixtures are made can give you a clearer picture of the supply chain and the standards they adhere to, helping you ensure consistency across all your retail locations.

-Decoding "Made in America" Labels
+Are "Made in America" Labels What They Seem?

 Now, the "Made in America" label is a bit more specific and comes with some pretty strict rules.
 According to the Federal Trade Commission (FTC), for a product to carry this label, "almost all parts, processing, and labor must be from the U.S." This means that the journey from raw materials to finished product happens predominantly on American soil.
 It’s a high bar to meet, and it’s designed to ensure that when you see "Made in America," you can trust that the product genuinely supports U.S. production.
 This distinction is crucial for businesses that want to highlight American craftsmanship and sourcing in their retail environments, reinforcing a commitment to local industry.